Position-dependent mass in strong quantum gravitational background fields: GUP with maximal length and its deformed translation symmetry

-It is well known \cite{4} that, the existence of minimal uncertainty raised the question of singularity of the space i.e the space is inevitably bounded by minimal quantity beyond which any further localization of particle is not possible.
-In the presence situation, the minimal momentum $\Delta P_{min}$ leads to the lost of representation in $P$-direction and a maximal measurement $\Delta X_{max}$ conversely will be the physical space of wavefunction representations i.e all functions $\psi (X) \in \mathcal{H}_{\tau}= \mathcal{L}^2(-\infty,+\infty)$ vanish at the boundary $ \psi(-\infty)=0=\psi (+\infty)$.
+It is well known \cite{6} that, the existence of minimal uncertainty raised the question of singularity of the space i.e the space is inevitably bounded by minimal quantity beyond which any further localization of particle is not possible.
+In the presence situation, the minimal momentum $\Delta P_{min}$ leads to the lost of representation in $P$-direction whereas a maximal measurement $\Delta X_{max}$ is the physical space of wavefunction representations i.e all functions $\psi (X) \in \mathcal{H}_{\tau}= \mathcal{L}^2(-\infty,+\infty)$ vanish at the boundary $ \psi(-\infty)=0=\psi (+\infty)$.

 From the uncertainty relation (\ref{uncertitude}), it is interesting to observe that, the GUP is reduced into $ \Delta X \Delta P\sim \hbar $.
 As is well known from the Heisenberg principle, the latter relation can be casted into the form